quasibit/eleventy-plugin-sitemap/README.md

 ## Usage

-Create a sitemap file and use the shortcode:
+Create a sitemap file and use the shortcode to generate the sitemap XML:

 ```njk
 ---